ros-drivers/kvh_drivers/README.md

-KVH
+DSP3000
 ===

-A repo for KVH Gyros.
-Currently contains ROS drivers for the following devices:

-DSP-3000 Fiber Optic Gyro
+A repo for the DSP-3000 Fiber Optic Gyro